Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: effective medium potentials and NPA potentials

 The total energy of the electron-ion system is written in EMA as:

 Here $F\{n_i(\vec{R}_i)\}$ is a function of the electron density, with $n_i(\vec{R}_i)$ being electron densities at atomic sites $\vec{R}_i$.
 Also, $\phi(\vec{R}_i-\vec{R}_j)$ is a pair-potential mainly used to model the repulsive interactions among the atoms.
 The atomic densities are associated with an embedding energy which is taken to be a function of the local average one-body electron density $\bar{n}$, following DFT.
-The embedding energy at $T=0$ as a function of the electron density has been tabulated by various authors~\cite{StottZaremba85}.
-A superposition approximation is introduced, and the total energy is finally expressed as a sum of terms for the isolated atom energies plus the embedding energy in the homogeneous electron gas, and a gradient expansion in the electron density is used to allow for the density changes at atomic sites.
+The embedding energy at $T=0$ as a function of the electron density has been tabulated by various authors, e.g., Stott {\it et al}~\cite{StottZaremba85}.
+A superposition approximation is introduced, and the total energy is finally expressed as a sum of terms for the isolated-atom energies plus the embedding energy in the homogeneous electron gas, and a gradient expansion in the electron density is used to allow for the density changes at atomic sites.
 No attempt has been made to take advantage of ion-DFT using an ion-correlation functional.

 However, this approach turns out to be inadequate in many ways, yielding wrong elastic constants etc~\cite{DawBaskes84}.
-The embedded atom model (EAM) was a numerical improvement on the EMA.The EAM attempts to merely use the structure of the energy expression for fitting to parameterized forms similar to it.
-Below we consider a modern form known as the so-called `glue model'~\cite{Ercolessi94}.
+The embedded atom model (EAM) was a numerical improvement on the EMA.
+The EAM attempts to merely use the structure of the energy expression for fitting to parameterized forms similar to it.
+Below we consider a more sophisticated form known as the `glue model'~\cite{Ercolessi94}.

-The parameter-free first-principles NPA pair-potential for Aluminum is compared with one of the original force-matched Al potentials that uses some 40 fit parameters and some 32 constraints.
+The parameter-free first-principles NPA pair-potential for Aluminum is compared with one of the original force-matched Al `glue' potentials that uses some 40 fit parameters and some 32 constraints.
 The `glue' model uses the form: